GULibrarySandbox/intro-text-mining-analysis-2022/content/3-rights.md

 {% endcapture %}
 {% include card.html header="Gaining informed consent" text=consent %}

+### What are my obligations?

+Chapter 3.1, Element 4 of the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018) describes the ethical standards relating to the collection, use and management of data in human research.

+Griffith publishes a [Guide for Managing Your Research Data](https://www.griffith.edu.au/__data/assets/pdf_file/0025/1233907/20210107-Guide-to-managing-research-data.pdf) that outlines the considerations involved in preparing a Data Management Plan.
+Having this information ready will help you to explain your research to your participants.

+{% capture text %}
+If you're unsure about your ethical obligations, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).
+{% endcapture %}
+{% include alert.html text=text color="info" %}

 {% capture deidentify %}
 Unless the participants have given their informed consent to being identified, you might need to remove personally identifying data from your data set before publishing it.
 This applies to all personal information, not just data which is sensitive or confidential.